thehaigo/live_onnx/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * get supportted onnx model
+  * get supported onnx model
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.